mira10-git/robotgirlz.github.io/README.md

 # 12. Challenges

-The team encountered various obstacles that were not anticipated:
+The team encountered many obstacles that we did not anticipate:

-- The team went through 3 different set ups of failure to measure water level sensor before a customised version was finally working.
-The individual high sensitivity water level sensors were glued together with epoxy.
-They kept coming off the more number of testing were done (as they were getting too drenched in water for a prolonged period of time).
-- It was a challenge more than expected to integrate the temperature sensor with the rest of the electrical components.
-The water level sensor would interrupt with the temperature sensor and force it to give incorrect readings initially.
+* It was a challenge to integrate the temperature sensor with the rest of the electrical components.
+The water level sensor would interrupt with the temperature sensor and force it give incorrect readings initially.

+- We went through 3 different set ups to measure water level sensor before we got a customised version working.
+The individual sensors were glued together with epoxy and they kept coming off with the different kind of testing we did (as the prolonged exposure to warm/hot water softened the glue).
-- The speaker modeule that was used initially was not compatible with the audio driver.
+- The speaker module we were using initially was not compatible with the audio driver.
 - The buck-boost converter was faulty and the linear regulator heated up quickly due to the larger step down voltage value.
-- There were multiple versions of the 3D design (that did not fit the purpose of the design) before the team finalised on a casing with apt form and function.
+- There were multiple versions of the 3D design (that did not fit the purpose of the design) before we finalised on a casing with apt form and function.

+Due to these challenges along with many other factors like time and feasibility, component compatability and information availability, we did have to change our approach to a few functionalities multiple times.

+*  We changed from using neopixel LED strips to individual LEDs to indicate water temperature.
+This was due to the complexity of the LED strips communication proccess that would have taken too much time that was better spent improving other parts of the device.

+* The speaker model was changed to one with an in-built amplifier to simplify the design instead of the two separate amplifiers required to boost the signal enough for the original 5W speaker.
+* Most notably, our approach to sensing the water level completely changed from a distance based sensor to a stack of 2-inch resistive waterlevel sensors.

+  1. This change was initialy due to our first chosen part having intentionally incomplete documentation, due to the part manufacturers wanting the user to only implement the device using their API library to guarantee quality.
+This made it near impossible to write the necessary I2C code for the device.
+  2. From here, our first back up plan was to use the ultrasonic sensor we had experience with from class.
+     This however also did not work for our application, as the field of view of the ultrasonic sensor was too wide for the water bottle.
+It would sense the walls of the water botle before the water.
+  3. After these, we looked into how typical resistive water level sensors operated.
+     We had initially avoided many of these parts during our initial proposal because of their size, either being too big to fit in our initial bottle choice or too short for the length of the bottle.
+     We looked into multiple options from here: a load sensor that communicated through I2C, two homemade water level sensor deisgns, and the two in-factory made water level sensor.
+  4. From here we went with this final option since it had the most consistent behavior that we could implement in the remaining time we had.
+It took some more effort than anticipated, but we eventually got it working where it would return values reasonable for the set up.

 # 13. Results